Working at Braze

 Furthermore, I’ve seen brands do a great job with an onboarding flow, only to stop sending messages altogether once users complete onboarding.
 I explain to brands who find themselves in this situation that it’s important to build an effective messaging strategy to target users in every phase of the lifecycle in order to maximize the time that users are actively engaged and bolster their relationships with your brand .

-Braze enables clients to do just that with extensive data collection and segmentation capabilities.
+Braze enables customers to do just that with extensive data collection and segmentation capabilities.
 User data is updated in real time, ensuring that Braze customers always have the most current information about a user’s interactions with their app, website, or messages.
 That makes it easy to build out different user segments and send them precise and targeted messages aimed at their specific stage in the user lifecycle, supporting a better customer experience and stronger marketing results.

 2. Challenge Yourself to Utilize a Cross-Channel Approach to Messaging